KyousukeKyaa/umd_patcher/README.md

 *.xdelta patch file* (you can [make it](https://gbatemp.net/threads/sword-art-online-infinity-moment-psp.342727/page-86#post-7232590) on your own if you're a translator, or use the test patch already included at the download link in the beginning of this article).

 **Note** - Some of the programs listed above have newer versions but I haven't tested them.
-These versions are confirmed working (except WQSG_UMD.exe which is buggy and doesn't run well on Win10).
+These versions are confirmed working, except WQSG_UMD.exe which is buggy and doesn't run well on Windows 10.